z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 ```

 This is an additional rule which defines how to create an object file from an
 assembly language file.
-We just call the assembler with the correct flags.
-GNU
+We just call the assembler with the correct
-make's implicit rule works if you don't mind your assembly language files having
+flags.
+(Actually, GNU make's implicit rule works fine if you don't mind your
-.s extensions.
+assembly language files having .s extensions.)

 ```
 $(EXEC) : $(OBJECTS)